Westbrook scores 57, leads Thunder to 114-106 win in OT - News 12 Now

-ORLANDO, Fla.
-(AP) — Russell Westbrook had 57 points, 13 rebounds and 11 assists to lead the Oklahoma City Thunder to a 114-106 overtime win over the Orlando Magic on Wednesday night.

-Westbrook, a leading MVP candidate, led the Thunder from behind by as many as 21 points in the second half as he recorded his 38th triple-double of the season.
-And like the 13-point outburst in the final three minutes against Dallas on Monday night for the win, Westbrook was again the catalyst as he hit big shots in the fourth quarter, including the tying 3-pointer with 7.1 seconds remaining to force the extra period.
+Westbrook’s performance was so impressive and dominating that chants of “MVP!
+MVP!
+MVP!” began to dominate Amway Center by late in the fourth quarter.

+“Words really can’t describe it,” OKC guard Victor Oladipo said of Westbrook’s performance this season.
+“It’s just an honor to be able to play alongside him.
+It’s amazing to watch him and it’s good for me to watch, too.”

-Enes Kanter added 17 points and 10 rebounds off the bench for the Thunder, and Victor Oladipo had 13 points while returning to Amway Center for the first time since being traded by the Magic last June.
+Enes Kanter added 17 points and 10 rebounds off the bench for the Thunder, and Oladipo had 13 points while returning to Orlando for the first time since being traded by the Magic last June.

-Evan Fournier finished with 24 points and Terrence Ross added 23 for the Magic.
+Evan Fournier finished with 24 points and Terrence Ross added 23 for the Magic, who were eliminated from the playoffs before tipoff.

-The victory kept the Thunder in the hunt for a fourth-place finish in the Western Conference standings.
-The Magic, meanwhile, came in knowing they had been eliminated from the Eastern Conference playoff race.

-But for three quarters of the game, it was the Magic who seemed to have the most to play for.
-That changed, however, late in the third quarter as Oklahoma began mounting a comeback.
-The Thunder never led in the fourth quarter, but they cut their double-digit deficit to single digits to set up Westbrook’s heroics.
+“This is really a tough one,” said Magic center Nikola Vucevic, who missed some clutch free throws at the end of regulation and the start of overtime.
+“We had so many opportunities to close out the game and didn’t.
+We went to me a lot and I didn’t deliver.
+I missed a couple of go-to shots in the fourth and some free throws. “

 TIP-INS